isaacmillercodes/graphql-react-test/instructions.md

 1. Wrap button in Link and export new SplashPage component withRouter

 # Step 4 - Logging in/registering
+1. Inside Auth.js, import { gql, graphql, compose } from 'react-apollo'
+1. Create state object for register user fields, add a key of login and set it to true

+TODO

 # Step 5 - User Profile